rascol/Raspberry-Pi-PPS-Client/README.md

  * Third column - the sequence count, i.e., the total number of PPS interrupts received since PPS-Client was started.
  * jitter - the time deviation in microseconds recorded at the reception of the PPS interrupt.
  * freqOffset - the frequency offset of the system clock in parts per million of the system clock frequency.
- * avgCorrection - the time corrections (in microseconds) averaged over the previous minute.
+ * avgCorrection - the second-by-second average over the previous minute of the time correction (in parts per million) that is applied once per minute to the system clock.
  * clamp - the hard limit (in microsecs) applied to the raw time error to convert it to a time correction.

 About every sixth line, interrupt delay parameters are also shown.
 The interval will larger when PPS-Client discards a PPS interrupt delayed more than 3 microseconds.